History of Jackets; Late Blooming Trend to Modern Staple

 The Functions of Jackets

-Although jackets are now worn whenever it’s a bit cold or drizzly outside, various modern jacket styles were originally designed with very specific ideas in mind.
+Although personalised jumpers for women and jackets are now worn whenever it’s a bit cold or drizzly outside, various modern jacket styles were originally designed with very specific ideas in mind.

 - Anorak – Waterproof jacket, inspired by jackets from Polar regions.